 Imagine walking into a room and seeing a four year old with a Super Nintendo controller in his hand, yet the TV is faced away from you.
 What game might you imagine that kid to be playing?
-The most logical guess would likely be a sidescroller, and more specifically I suspect many would guess Super Mario World.
-Yet if that kid was me and you walked into that room, you would probably be shocked to find that I was playing Final Fantasy II.
+The most logical guess would likely be a sidescroller, and more specifically I suspect many would guess Super Mario World

 The game never taught me how to read, but in a way I think it did help a bit.
 I only learned to play the game based on what my brother did, so much like the story I only had a very general sense of how things worked.
 Looking back, it's actually very strange.
 I never knew what each spell and command meant, but I somehow knew what they did.
 I knew that I should buy the items that make my characters dance in the shop screens, and I knew that fighting battles made my party stronger.
 As a young child, I never played games to necessarily win; I played games to have fun.
 In a way, this made the RPG formula perfect for my younger self.
 By messing around and fighting monsters for fun, it was easier for me to actually make progress in the game when I would decide to do so.
 Nowadays we would call this "grinding," but that's just what I did anyway.
 I'm sure the members of the gold farming black markets in many mmorpgs would have been happy to have me under their wing before getting cracked down for child labor laws (among other things).

 In a way, understanding the game less made me more captivated by the world.
 Thanks to the power of the internet, we learn every intricate detail about a game within months of its release.
 This is why something like a hidden sidequest being uncovered in Final Fantasy 9